 This summary highlights information contained in other parts of this prospectus.
 Because it is only a summary, it does not contain all of the information that you should consider before investing in our common shares and it is qualified in its entirety by, and should be read in conjunction with, the more detailed information appearing elsewhere in this prospectus.
 You should read the entire prospectus carefully, especially "Risk Factors" and our financial statements and the related notes included elsewhere in this prospectus, before deciding to buy our common shares.
 Unless the context requires otherwise, references in this prospectus to the "Company," "DAVIDSTEA," "we," "us" and "our" refer to DAVIDSTEA Inc. and its wholly owned subsidiary.
-Unless otherwise noted, this prospectus assumes the exchange of all of our Class AA Common Shares into common shares and the conversion of all of our Junior Preferred Shares, Series A Preferred Shares, Series A-1 Preferred Shares and Series A-2 Preferred Shares into common shares.
-In this prospectus, unless otherwise specified, all monetary amounts are in Canadian dollars, all references to "\$," "C\$," "CDN\$," "Canadian dollars" mean Canadian dollars and all references to "U.S. dollars," "US\$" and "USD" mean U.S. dollars.
+Unless otherwise noted, this prospectus assumes the 1.6-for-1 forward split of our common shares, which was effective on May 21, 2015, as well as the exchange of all of our Class AA Common Shares into common shares and the conversion of all of our Junior Preferred Shares, Series A-1 Preferred Shares and Series A-2 Preferred Shares into common shares.
+In this prospectus, unless otherwise specified, a monetary amounts are in Canadian dollars, all references to "\$," "C\$," "CDN\$," "Canadian dollars" and "dollars" mean Canadian dollars and all references to "U.S. dollars," "US\$" and "USD" mean U.S. dollars.